2 Cookin Mamas

 Instructions

-- Whisk together the egg yolk, buttermilk, maple syrup and vanilla extract.
+• Whisk together the egg yolk, buttermilk, vegetable oil, maple syrup and vanilla extract.

-- Drop about ½ cup batter onto the hot iron.
-Your waffles maker may take more or less depending on size.
-Cook until browned, about 4 minutes.
+• Drop a heaping ½ cup batter onto the hot iron.
+This makes your waffles a size that will fit in your toaster.
+Cook until browned, about 3-4 minutes.

-- Place cooked waffle in oven while making remainder of waffles.
-About 5-10 minutes in the oven gives these waffles a slightly crisp exterior closer to a standard waffle.
+• Place cooked waffle in the oven to keep warm while making the remaining waffle.
+About 5 minutes in the oven gives these waffles a slightly crisp exterior closer to a standard waffle.

 Notes